raquelmc89/oss-enterprise/templates/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

+## Issues

+* How to Contribute in Issues
+* Asking for General Help
+* Submitting a Bug Report
+* Triaging a Bug Report
+* Resolving a Bug Report
+* Issue Closure

 ## Submitting a pull request

 0. [Fork][fork] and clone the repository